Married Filing Separately with Student Loans

 A sample of Married Filing Separately with Student Loans

-The goal of this chart is to just show you how a few simple decisions can change a couple’s student loan repayment amounts.
-By just making combination changes in the tax filing status and the type of loans, the couple could have an addition $264 a month in cash flow for just this borrower.
+This chart aims to show you how a few simple decisions can change a couple’s student loan repayment amounts.
+By just making combination changes in the tax filing status and the type of loans, the couple could have an additional $264 a month in cash flow for just this borrower.

-In column 1 the couple files as married and joint with both having federal loans.
+In column 1, the couple files as married and joint, with both having federal loans.
 In column 2 they still file married and joint, but Spouse 1 has refinanced their federal loans to a private student loan resulting in an increase of $264 per month for Spouse 2.
-As a result of Spouse 1 refinancing, this couple will need to file married and separate which results in a monthly payment of $366 and a tax increase of $61 per month.
+As a result of Spouse 1 refinancing, this couple will need to file married and separate, resulting in a monthly payment of $366 and a tax increase of $61 per month.

-You can now see how complex these options are and why couples struggle through the decision process.
+You can now see how complex these options are and why couples struggle to decide.

 Impact of Community Property States on Loan Repayment